50 Proven Ways to Boost Testosterone Levels Naturally

-There is a lot of conflicting evidence when it comes to learning how to increase testosterone naturally.
-For instance, whether the consumption of soy products lowers testosterone levels or leaves the amount of androgens unchanged is a matter of massive debate online.
+There is a lot of conflicting evidence when it comes to learning how to eliminate low-T. For instance, whether the consumption of soy products lowers testosterone levels or leaves the number of androgens unchanged is a matter of massive debate online.

-Studies on the topic are highly inconclusive though, and while many of them do show that soy lowers testosterone levels (study, study, study, study, study, study, study), others show no apparent change (study, study, study, study).
+Studies on the topic are highly inconclusive though, and while many of them to show that soy lowers testosterone levels others show no apparent change.

 I personally do limit my soy consumption, not necessarily because of the research on its effects for testosterone, but because soy is also chock-full of “goitrogens”, which are compounds present in foods, medication, or chemicals, that disrupt the production of thyroid hormones by interfering with iodine uptake in the thyroid gland.

 Since thyroid activity is crucial for your energy levels and overall health, I’m not going to stuff my face with soy when I know there’s plenty of research suggesting that it can negatively impact thyroid activity…

 …Also, soy tastes awful and I’m not a vegan/vegetarian, so what real reason would there be to even consume it?